 Nano Banana Pro outputs native 2K and upscales to 4K.
 If you try to crop a tiny section of a 2K generaion and print it, it will look digital.
 Always generate your assets at the maximum intended resolution.
 If you need a close-up, generate a close-up; don’t crop a wide shot.

-Most users stop at the first result.
-That is the amateur move.
+You may have to reroll or adjust a few times.
+It’s not magic.
+It’s just like any other part of the creative process.
 Iterate.
-Tweak the lighting ratio variable.
+Tweak the lighting variable.
 Adjust the camera angle by 10 degrees.
 Force the tool to give you exactly what you envisioned.
-If it looks like stock photograhy, you haven’t pushed hard enough.

 Advanced Technique: The Lightbox Simulation